Strategic Financial Management

 Low 30,000 0.20

-The planned selling price is £70.00 per unit, and the total variable cost is £45.00 per unit and annual cost of distributing the product is £350,000.
+The planned selling price is £70.00 per unit, the total variable cost is £45.00 per unit, and the annual cost of distributing the product is £350,000.

 Required

-(b) Comment on the suitability of the expected value criterion for this decision, using the data provided by the company.
+(b) Comment on the suitability of the expected value criterion for this decision using the data provided by the company.

 QUESTION 2